 Security Is Final Driver

 The final—and perhaps most urgent—driver is security.
-Data is always at risk when you empanel technical support vendors.
-External tech support providers may exposes you to a multitude of problems and litigation issues.
-How stringent is the vendor’s security measures?
+Data is always at risk when you impanel technical support vendors.
+External tech support providers may expose you to a multitude of problems and litigation issues.
+How stringent are the vendor’s security measures?
 Do they monitor outbound traffic?
 What about security audits?
 Do they let employees bring their own devices on the premises?
-Security is a deal breaker.
+Security is a deal-breaker.

 Got any tips on selecting the right tech support vendor?
-We’ love to hear them.
+We’ll love to hear them.